 Top Mid-Range Lawn Sprinklers

 At first glance, the Tomky sprinkler is very similar to the Us Buy one we covered earlier.
 However, there are a few subtle differences that allow it to justify its higher price tag.
-At around $15, it’s not exorbitant, but the features it offers can certainly save you a lot of time in the yard.
-Who doesn’t want that?
+At around $15, it’s not exorbitant, but the traits it offers can definitely save you a lot of time in the yard.
+Who doesn’t wish for that?

 Take, for instance, the slightly increased range (around 10.3m).
-This allows you to cover a larger area, plus since each of the three spokes can be tilted manually, you have greater control over the areas that are watered.
+This allows you to cover a big area, plus since each of the three spokes can be tilted manually, you have more control over the areas that are watered.
 This means that you can even cover all parts of your lawn regardless of their shape or size.

 We recently covered an oscillating sprinkler and noted how good they were for fledgling lawns.
 Well, if you don’t like the rotary spray, simply turn this into oscillation mode instead.
 Really, it’s a two-in-one solution that’ll look after your plants no matter how much they’ve grown.